nontech/V1/README.md

 To set up a development environment for this project, follow these steps:

+1. First and formost, make sure the backend is running on your local machine.
+Follow the guide on the README.md page of [thea_backend](https://github.com/nontech/thea_backend#thea-_-backend).

-1. Clone the repository to your local machine
+2. Clone the repository to your local machine
     ```
     git clone https://github.com/nontech/V1.git
     ```
-2. Navigate to the project directory
+3. Navigate to the project directory
     ```
     cd V1
     ```

-3. Install the dependencies
+4. Install the dependencies
     ```
     npm install
     ```

-4. Start the development server
+5. Start the development server
     ```
     npm run dev
     ```

-5. Open the web browser and go to `http://localhost:3000/` to see the application running.
+6. Open the web browser and go to `http://localhost:3000/` to see the application running.

 ## Project Architecture